Astrebla lappacea

 Astrebla lappacea, commonly known as curly Mitchell grass, is a herb of the family Poaceae from the order Poales.
-The most common of the Astrebla species, a widespread Australian inland plant.
-Named in honour of Thomas Mitchell.
-Often seen on floodplains and heavy self mulching clay soils, growing to 0.9 metres tall.
-Flowering is in response to rain or flooding.
+It grows to 0.9 m tall.
+Named in honour of Thomas Mitchell, the Latin specific epithet of lappacea is derived from lappa meaning with burrs.
+The most common of the Astrebla species, it is a widespread Australian inland plant.
+It is often seen on floodplains and heavy self-mulching clay soils, and flowers in response to rain or flooding.
 This grass is palatable to livestock, even when dry.
-The Latin specific epithet of lappacea is derived from lappa meaning with burrs.